strongloop/microgateway/README.md

 need to manually download and install it.

-If you would like to use `microgateway` as a standalone gateway, use `npm -i microgateway` to install it.
-To start the gateway, use `node .`.
+If you would like to use `microgateway` as a standalone gateway, use `npm install microgateway` to install it.
+To start the gateway, change working directories to where the microgateway installed (e.g. `cd node_modules/microgateway`), and use `node .`.

 ## Configuration
 By default, the gateway look up the configuration from `config/default`